filmil/rust-bazel-example/README.md

 # rust-bazel-example ![Build](https://github.com/filmil/rust-bazel-example/actions/workflows/build.yml/badge.svg)

-*Builds are done on each PR and once a week even if no changes.*
+> Automated builds are executed on each PR, and once a week even if no changes.*

 An example starter project that uses bazel to compile rust programs.